 What is fiscal policy?

+Fiscal policy is the government’s use of spending and taxation to influence the economy.
 Fiscal policy differs from monetary policy.
-Monetary policy refers to management of money supply and interest rate and is the demand side economic policy used by the monetary authority of a country, typically the central bank (in India RBI) or currency board of a country to achieve macroeconomic objectives like inflation, consumption, growth and liquidity.
-Fiscal policy refers to taxation, government spending, and associated borrowing.
+Monetary policy refers to the management of money supply and interest rate and is the demand side economic policy used by the monetary authority of a country, typically the central bank (in India RBI) or currency board of a country to achieve macroeconomic objectives like inflation, consumption, growth, and liquidity.

 There are three main stances in fiscal policy namely neutral, expansionary, and contractionary.
 Neutral fiscal policy is usually undertaken when an economy is in equilibrium.
 It means the Government spending is fully funded by tax revenue and overall the budget outcome has a neutral effect on the level of economic activity.
-Expansionary fiscal policy is usually undertaken during recessions whenever government spending exceeding tax revenue.
+Expansionary fiscal policy is usually undertaken during recessions whenever government spending exceeds tax revenue.
 The contractionary fiscal policy takes place when government spending is lower than tax revenue and is usually undertaken to pay down government debt.

 Source of funds for government expenditure: